How do I use EC2Rescue for Linux to troubleshoot operating system-level issues?

 # umount $rescuemnt/{proc,sys,dev,run,}

-Note: If the unmount operation isn't successful, you might have to stop or reboot the rescue instance to enable a clean unmount.
+Note: If the unmount operation fails, then you might need to stop or reboot the rescue instance to successfully unmount the secondary device.

-15. Detach the secondary volume (/dev/sdf) from the rescue EC2 instance, and then attach it to the original instance as /dev/xvda or /dev/sda1 (root volume).
-Ensure this is the same as seen in step 2.
+15. Detach the secondary volume from the rescue EC2 instance.
+Then, attach the secondary volume that's named /dev/sdf to the original instance as the root volume that's either /dev/xvda or /dev/sda1.

-16. Start the EC2 instance and then verify that the instance is responsive.
+16. Start the instance, and then verify that the instance is working.

-Note: You can also use an AWS Systems Manager Automation document to troubleshoot connection issues.
-For more information, see Walkthrough: Run the EC2Rescue tool on unreachable instances.
-The AWSSupport-ExecuteEC2Rescue document is designed to automate steps normally required to use EC2Rescue for Linux.
+Note: You can also use an AWS Systems Manager Automation runbook to troubleshoot connection issues.
+For more information, see Run the EC2Rescue tool on unreachable instances.
+The AWSSupport-ExecuteEC2Rescue runbook is designed to automate the steps that are normally required to use EC2Rescue for Linux.
 These steps are a combination of Systems Manager actions, AWS CloudFormation actions, and AWS Lambda functions.

 Related information

-Recover your impaired instances using EC2Rescue and Amazon EC2 Systems Manager Automation
+Recover your impaired instances using EC2Rescue and Systems Manager Automation

 AWS OFFICIAL